 The purpose of this Finding of Suitability to Transfer (FOST) is to summarize how the requirements and notifications for hazardous substances, petroleum products, and other regulated materials have been satisfied for a portion of the former Naval Air Station (NAS) Alameda by the U.S. Department of the Navy (Navy) (see Figure 1).
 Property included in this FOST may be transferred by the Navy to multiple property recipients under separate conveyance authorities, including but not limited to No-Cost Economic Development Conveyance (EDC) and Public Benefit Conveyance.
-This FOST includes property west of Main Street on what is now referred to as Alameda Point, as well as east of Main Street on what is now referred to as the former North Housing Area and former Alameda Unified School District parcel.
+This FOST includes property west of Main Street on what is now referred to as the former North Housing Area and former Alameda Unified School District parcel.